skojaku/qstest/README.txt

       label_propagation - Label propagation algorithm (https://networkx.github.io/documentation/stable/reference/algorithms/community.html)

-      To pass your community-detection algorithm to qstest, see "How to pass your community-detection algorithm to qstest".
+      To pass your community-detection algorithm to qstest, see "How to pass your community-detection algorithm to qstest" below.

     num_of_rand_net (optional) - Number of randomised networks (Default: 500)